DRET Teaching School Hub

 In order to receive NPQLBC accreditation, participants will need to complete the programme and achieve a pass mark in a written, ‘open book’ style, structured assessment of up to 1,500 words.

-We will support participants with writing clinics before they embark on gaining their accreditation.
+Assessment support clinics will be provided to participants before they embark on gaining their accreditation.

 The assessment itself takes place over an eight-day window.
 There are two assessment windows per year and participants have two opportunities to take part.